-Union College will offer a new early action option for prospective students seeking admission, officials announced today.
+Union College will offer a new early action option for prospective students seeking admission.

 The new plan will give high school students an opportunity to apply to Union by Nov.
 1. Students will be notified of their admissions status by Dec.
 20 and have until May 1 to accept an offer.
 Unlike early decision, early action is non-binding.
 If admitted, a student is not required to attend.